-&lt;sup>3For example, "Special Report: CEO pay 'business as usual'," in USA Today, March 2005.
+$^{^3\}mathrm{For}$ example, "Special Report: CEO pay 'business as usual'," in USA Today, March 2005.

-In a seminal paper, Hermalin and Weisbach (1998) develop a theory of governance (i.e., boards) recognizing that the process is influenced by CEOs.
+CEOs.
 In their setting CEO power is determined by the CEO's perceived ability relative to potential successors.
 Among other things, they predict that CEOs use their power to reduce scrutiny from the board and increase their pay.
 Therefore, as in this paper, cross-sectional variation in CEO power can explain the evidence in Core et al. (1999).
 Hermalin and Weisbach (2006) conduct a complementary analysis to ours by focusing on the welfare implications of governance reform.
 As in our paper, they argue that governance structures arise endogenously in response to the constrained optimization problems faced by the relevant parties.
-Unlike our paper that studies a moral hazard problem, they extend Hermalin and Weisbach (1998) and Hermalin's (2005) career concern model.
+Unlike our paper that studies a moral hazard problem, they extend Hermalin and Weisbach (1998) and Hermalin's (2005) career concern model.4

 The remainder of the paper proceeds as follows.
 In the next section we present our basic framework.
-Section 3 presents the solution of the model and Section 4 discusses its properties relating to CEO power, CEO pay and governance.
-Section 5 concludes.
+Section ?? presents the solution of the model and Section ?? discusses its properties relating to CEO power, CEO pay and governance.
+Section ?? concludes.
 The appendix contains the proofs to the main results in the text.